orel1/usbmount/README.md

 # Hook Scripts

+When a device or partition is plugged, additional scripts can be launched.

+* Before mounting: The command `run-parts /etc/usbmount/pre-mount.d` is executed.

-After a device or partition has been mounted, the command `run-parts /etc/usbmount/mount.d` is executed.
-This runs all scripts in `/etc/usbmount/mount.d` which adhere to a certain naming convention; see the `run-parts` manual page for details.
+* After a successful mounting: The command `run-parts /etc/usbmount/post-mount.d` is executed.

+This runs all scripts in directories `pre-mount.d` and `post-mount.d` which adhere to a certain naming convention; see the `run-parts` manual page for details.

 The following environment variables are available to the scripts (in addition to those set in `/etc/usbmount/usbmount.conf` and by the hotplug